Ponorogo Regency: Education

 Educational institutions in Ponorogo range from pre-school and kindergarten to university.

-Pre-school and kindergarten facilities are mainly provided private or religious institutions and are available in almost every village.
+Pre-school and kindergarten facilities are mainly provided by private or religious institutions and are available in almost every village.
 Elementary schools are run by public and private institutions.
 There is at least one public elementary school in every village and some villages have more than one public elementary school.

 There are a number of both junior and senior high schools in Ponorogo.
-High schools exist in every sub-district.
+High schools exist in every district.
 In addition to senior high schools, students can study at vocational high schools.
 Ponorogo also has several universities which are mostly run by private or religious institutions.
 There are three public universities, Akademi Komunitas Negeri Ponorogo, Akademi Keperawatan Pemkab Ponorogo, and IAIN Ponorogo.
 There are also many Islamic boarding schools, including the Pondok Modern Darussalam Gontor located in the village of Gontor in the Mlarak District.

 Sport and recreation

-Telaga (lake) Ngebel covers approximately 150 hectares, and is popular for jet skiing and other water sports.
+Telaga (lake) Ngebel covers approximately 150 hectares and is popular for jet skiing and other water sports.
 The lake is roughly a one-hour drive (about 30 kilometers) from Ponorogo or Madiun.

 Recognition

-In the Otonomy Awards 2011, Ponorogo Regency received the Grand Award of Public Service Innovation.
+In the Autonomy Awards 2011, Ponorogo Regency received the Grand Award of Public Service Innovation.